3. BACK TO TIMBUKTU

 Al Mansour

 I left immediately to look for a place to dig a new well to mount the wind pump that will soon arrive from France.
 People told me there was a need for water in the suburbs of cities, where the municipality has not yet installed drinking water.
-We went, Mansur and I, to understand the situation.
-When you undertake to solve a problem, the first thing you need to do, is to clearly understand the situation, otherwise you risk becoming part of the problem rather than part of the solution.
+Mansur and I went to understand the situation.
+When you undertake to solve a problem, the first thing you need to do is to clearly understand the situation; otherwise, you risk becoming part of the problem rather than part of the solution.

-It always takes a few weeks to just begin understanding a situation, so I am not in a hurry.
+It always takes a few weeks to begin to understand a situation, so I am not in a hurry.
 I think to stay 2 or 3 months to realize my project.

-The city is expanding into the sands of the desert that besiege it.
+The city is expanding into the desert sands that besiege it.
 Strangely, Timbuktu is conquering the desert, but only to become part of it, like a desolate ghost town.

-The rich people of the city at the municipality parcelled out the uncultivated lands, buy it for cheap, and force the poor people to move further and further out.
+The rich people of the city, at the municipal level, parcelled out the uncultivated lands, bought them cheaply, and forced the poor people to move further and further out.
 Then they build and sell real estate, making big profits.
-This is the reason why I do not want to dig a well on public land: it will increase its value, the rich will buy it and the matt houses of the poor will be pushed further and further away.
+This is the reason why I do not want to dig a well on public land: it will increase its value, the rich will buy it, and the mud houses of the poor will be pushed further and further away.

 My intention is to help the poor, not the rich.